Skip to main content

 File Preview

-aibox containers ship with a complete set of TUI-native preview tools covering raster images, vector graphics, PDF, and video — both inside the Yazi file manager and as standalone command-line viewers.
+aibox containers ship with Yazi preview configuration and can install TUI-native preview tools for raster images, vector graphics, PDF, archives, and video through optional addons.
 Several formats also support watch-mode preview, where the rendered output updates automatically whenever the source file changes.

 Overview